nus-cs2103-AY2324S1/tp/docs/UserGuide.md

      </box>

-   * *Notice boxes* provide considerations to take note of when reading the UserGuide or executing commands.
+   * *Notice boxes* provide important information that you should to pay attention to.

      <box type="info" seamless>